 - Add 2 tablespoons of tomato paste and cook for 1 minute.

-- Add 4 cups of chicken stock, 2 - 28 ounce cans of petite diced fire roasted tomatoes, and 1 can rotel tomatoes with cilantro and lime juice.
+- Add 4 cups of chicken stock, 2 - 28 ounce cans of petite diced fire-roasted tomatoes, and 1 can of Rotel tomatoes with cilantro and lime juice.

 - Simmer for 20 minutes.